flyingplatypuss/Kaggle-EPFL-Rolex/README.md

-##Indulge in some additional treats, specially crafted for you
 ### 🥐 Follow this link to experience a very french journey through Large Language Models:
 explaining the problem, your solution, and your results, and make it exciting